EDUCATION SERVICES

 PROCESS FOR RECEIVING EDUCATION SUPPORT SERVICES

-First, clients will receive an initial psycho-social assessment, with an NVCCF licensed social worker, to identify the child’s and family’s needs related to diagnosis, including financial and clinical support.
+First, clients will receive an initial psycho-social assessment, with an NVCCF licensed social worker, to identify needs of a child and their family related to diagnosis, including financial, educational, emotional, and social support.
 At this time families are asked to bring the clients most recent report card, infinite campus information, and, if applicable, a copy of the client’s transcript, 504 plan, and /or IEP to the meeting.

-All educational needs identified during the assessment will given to the Director of Education through an internal referral.
-Upon the review of the referral and assessment, the Director of Education will complete a follow up call with the family and provide an educational strategy designed to meet the educational needs of the student and family.
+All educational needs identified during the assessment will be given to the Education Services Supervisor through an internal referral.
+Upon the review of the referral and assessment, the Education Services Supervisor will complete a follow up call with the family and provide an educational strategy designed to meet the educational needs of the student and family.
 The educational strategy may include the implementation of accommodations through a 504 plan or IEP and tutoring.

 After suggested recommendations have been provided, parents may be required to schedule a meeting with their child’s school to address the needs of their child and the parents’ concerns related to the successful transition to the school setting and/or effective classroom instruction.
-NVCCF’s Director of Education will attend such meetings and provide advocacy, including a letter from the primary medical specialist and handouts related to the child’s diagnosis and treatment.
+NVCCF’s Education Services Supervisor will attend such meetings and provide advocacy.

 GET STARTED WITH EDUCATION SERVICES FOR YOUR CHILD